google/wasefire/book/src/applet/prelude/timer.md

 {{#include timer.rs:blinking}}
 ```

-We can now allocate a timer for the blinking behavior using `clock::Timer::new`.
+We can now allocate a timer for the blinking behavior using `timer::Timer::new`.
 This function takes the handler that will be called each time the timer fires.
 The handler simply toggles the LED if we must be blinking.
 Note how we must move
 a clone of the state to the callback.
 This is also a common pattern when using